cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 **git Initialize**

-Git will create a clone of the Banyan-Videos-Corp site on ypur local drive.
+Git will create a clone of the Banyan-Videos-Corp site on your local drive.
 At this stage you you have a copy of the site on your local computer.
 However, we are not done.
-The site was developed on a virtual environment( This abstracts the site from its surroundings, helping keep the integrety of all its support files).
+The site was developed on a virtual environment( This abstracts the site from its surroundings, helping keep the integrity of all its support files).
 You will need to

-Initialize this virtual environment (venv) to loaunch the site locally
+Initialize this virtual environment (venv) to launch the site locally

 **source venv/bin/activate**

 This will launch the virtual environment.
-You can confirm this because in the terminal session window you will have venv in brackets at the begining like so.
+You can confirm this because in the terminal session window you will have venv in brackets at the beginning like so.

 **(venv) mac1@mac1s-MacBook-Pro banyan-videos-corp-c**

-Your terminmal command line will vary but essentiall look similar
+Your terminal command line will vary but essential look similar

 <img src="_support_docs/images/terminal-project-folder.png" width="600">

 What you see is the structure of the Django site.
-The folders individual folders represent the project and Apps of the site, as django philosophy states.
-Then there are some specific files that are important for the migration of the app to the Heroku platform later...
+The folders individual folders represent the project and Apps of the site, as Django philosophy states.
+Then there are some specific files that are important for the migration of the app to the HEROKU platform later...

 |Folder|Type|Purpose|
 |------|-------|-------|